Hypnosis myths and misconceptions

 Myth: You can be made to weird things

 Fact: You will never do anything under hypnosis that violates your own moral code.
 If a stage hypnotist tells you to bark like a dog, and you have no moral inhibitions against doing so, you may well comply.
-Another person might find that action insulting and so would not do it.
+Another person might find that action insulting and would not do it.

 Myth: You need a deep trance to get results.